gdemarcsek/bsideslux18/README.md

     # ImageMagick shared libraries
     /usr/local/lib/*.so* mr,
     # ImageMagick config files
-    /usr/local/etc/ImageMagick-6/* r,
-    /usr/local/share/ImageMagick-6/* r,
+    /usr/local/{etc,share}/ImageMagick-6/* r,
     # User files (input and output)
     @{UPLOADS_DIR}/* r,
     @{RESULTS_DIR}/* rw,
 }
 ```

+The rule above specifies that the `convert` utility can be executed with environment scrubbing and the current profile must be changed to a child profile named `imagemagick` - should the child profile not exist, the profile transition and the command execution would fail.

-Now with this updated profile, if we try out our application, it finally works perfectly!
+With this updated profile, if we try out our application, it finally works perfectly!
 But what did we really accomplish here?
 Let's try to attack the app again with the ImageTragick payloads one by one and let's follow the logs in the meantime.
 Can we still exploit the vulnerabilities?